I have not lost any friends here, sure there have been a few squabbles and pies thrown but I still love all of youse!

 likely to be the 1st off the rank whenever needed for deployment to the USA's next military adventure,

-the desire to hold onto their firearms will diminish very quickly."If it ain't broke, you're not trying." - Red GreenComment
+"If it ain't broke, you're not trying." - Red Green

 Re: Losing friends in divisive times.